Job Title: Community Fundraising Executive

 We are seeking a Community Fundraising Executive with a very competitive salary; reflective of their individual skills and experience in the fundraising arena.
 This position will work very closely with the Charity Director who has, in the past, managed the entire fundraising portfolio whilst running the charity.
 The focus will be on community events, individual giving fundraisers, the website and social media; although not inclusive.
-Leading the Fundraising Sub-Committee, other work includes corporate fundraising, major donor stewardship and event management to name a few.
-In summary, you will work directly with the Charity Director to deliver all aspects of the charity's annual fundraising requirement.
+Leading the Fundraising Subcommittee, other work includes corporate fundraising, major donor stewardship, event management and introducing schools to name a few.
+In summary, you will work directly with the Charity Director to deliver all aspects of the charity's £260k annual fundraising requirement.
 It requires flexibility, pragmatism and someone comfortable making decisions and leading with projects.
 There is ample opportunity for flexible working hours and a hybrid practice, with over half the time spent working from home if preferred.
 This is a brilliant opportunity for an individual to develop and train in all aspects of fundraising over time, whilst focussing on an ongoing, already very successful community fundraising portfolio.

 • Have an established and proven track record of fundraising

 • Be comfortable leading with projects and events

 • Be an excellent communicator, comfortable presenting to all audiences

 • Thrive on being an important part of a small team

 • Be as comfortable making up 200 Fundraising packs to send out as conducting analysis and foresight to our developing fundraising strategy.

 • Be empathetic towards the families of babies who are sick and/or premature